jimvb55/docker-bamboo-agent-base/README.md

 desired build tools installed.
 Note that Bamboo Agent Docker Image does not include a Bamboo server.

+** Use docker version >= 20.10.9. **

 # Quick Start

-For the `BAMBOO_HOME` directory that is used to store the repository data (amongst other things) we recommend mounting a host directory as a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes), or via a named volume if using a docker version >= 1.9.
+For the `BAMBOO_HOME` directory that is used to store the repository data (amongst other things) we recommend mounting a host directory as a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes), or via a named volume.

 To get started you can use a data volume, or named volumes.
 In this example we'll use named volumes.